Eddy-current testing: Lorentz force eddy current testing

 A different, albeit physically closely related challenge is the detection of deeply lying flaws and inhomogeneities in electrically conducting solid materials.

 In the traditional version of eddy current testing an alternating (AC) magnetic field is used to induce eddy currents inside the material to be investigated.
 If the material contains a crack or flaw which make the spatial distribution of the electrical conductivity nonuniform, the path of the eddy currents is perturbed and the impedance of the coil which generates the AC magnetic field is modified.
 By measuring the impedance of this coil, a crack can hence be detected.
-Since the eddy currents are generated by an AC magnetic field, their penetration into the subsurface region of the material is limited by the skin effect.
+Since the eddy currents are generated by an AC magnetic field, their penetration into the subsurface region of the material is limited by the flux density (or strength of the magnetic field) generated by the probe.
 The applicability of the traditional version of eddy current testing is therefore limited to the analysis of the immediate vicinity of the surface of a material, usually of the order of one millimeter.
 Attempts to overcome this fundamental limitation using low frequency coils and superconducting magnetic field sensors have not led to widespread applications.

 A recent technique, referred to as Lorentz force eddy current testing (LET), exploits the advantages of applying DC magnetic fields and relative motion providing deep and relatively fast testing of electrically conducting materials.
 In principle, LET represents a modification of the traditional eddy current testing from which it differs in two aspects, namely (i) how eddy currents are induced and (ii) how their perturbation is detected.
 In LET eddy currents are generated by providing the relative motion between the conductor under test and a permanent magnet(see figure).
 If the magnet is passing by a defect, the Lorentz force acting on it shows a distortion whose detection is the key for the LET working principle.
 If the object is free of defects, the resulting Lorentz force remains constant.